 Martin has since sold his condo.
 He enjoyed owning a home because it was a place where he could just shut the door and be quiet, but his homeowner experience wasn’t without surprises.
 The biggest shock was how much buying a condo really costs and Martin admits he wasn’t ready for it.
 “All of the fees!
 They never stopped.
 You have to pay lawyers, real estate agents, and the government.”

-If you are planning to buy your first home, join SaveUp and be rewarded every time you save.
+If you are planning to buy your first home, join SaveUp and be rewarded every time you pay down your mortgage.